szczepankras/simple-data-adverity-warehouse/README.md

 </ul>

 <h3> DevOps </h3>
 	<li> As mentioned in the "Demo" section app is deployed on Heroku.
-Btw. really nice AWS alternative for non enterprise apps. </li>
+Btw. really nice AWS alternative for none enterprise apps </li>
 	<li> Because of above I didn't configure docker image for the project </li>
 </ul>